 There are SO many Pilates studios out there now, it can be an overwhelming decision to choose one.
-It’s popularity as an exercise method has grown exponentially and there’s a reason for it – it works!
-So as the demand has grown and the awareness of it’s success, so too have the education bodies and studios been expanding.
+Its popularity as an exercise method has grown exponentially and there’s a reason for it – it works!
+So as the demand has grown and the awareness of its a success, so too have the education bodies and studios been expanding.
 Are all Pilates studios created equal?
 No. They’re really not.
 Does that mean that some are terrible?
 No. It doesn’t.
 BUT there are some things you should know when looking for a Pilates studio to suit your needs.

 1. Not all Pilates instructors are created equal.

-2. Different studio’s have different focus’s
+2. Different studio has different focus’s

 Some studios classes are geared more towards fitness.
 They may have larger classes with people generally doing the same exercises.
-As such, these studios can have less of a personalised or hands on approach to correcting your alignment (it’s physically impossible to correct 10 people efficiently).
-Gearing towards fitness is fine, but if you have an injuries, misalignment through your body or feel any discomfort/tightness after your classes then this probably isn’t the best choice for you.
+As such, these studios can have less of a personalised or hands-on approach to correcting your alignment (it’s physically impossible to correct 10 people efficiently).
+Gearing towards fitness is fine, but if you have injuries, misalignment through your body or feel any discomfort/tightness after your classes then this probably isn’t the best choice for you.

 Some studios are more classic with their approach to Pilates with class sizes generally no larger than four people and with a personalised approach tailored for your body.
 You will still receive a great workout but you’ll also know that it’s one that is working on correcting alignment for your body and mind.
 Pilates is all about efficiency of movement, which translates to an efficient workout.